 © 2020 Robert Fairhead

 N.B.
-You might like to read this blog post about an earlier version of the We Need to Talk microfiction piece I wrote to celebrate 280-character tweets on Twitter.
+You might like to read another blog post about an earlier version of the We Need to Talk microfiction piece I wrote to celebrate 280-character tweets on Twitter.